Introduction

 There are two Grants Hubs - the Community Grants Hub and the Business Grants Hub.
 The Community Grants Hub is managed by the Department of Social Services and the Business Grants Hub is managed by the Department of Industry, Science and Resources.

-The Hubs undertake grants administration processes for 14 in-scope entities.
+The Hubs undertake grants administration processes for 15 in-scope entities that are:

 - Attorney-General's Department